 • Individuals with medical conditions such as hypothyroidism or neuromuscular disorders such as amyotrophic lateral sclerosis (ALS)

 Alcohol affects how your body responds to medications.
 For example, it can increase sedative effects such as dizziness and sleepiness.
-It also affects how certain drugs are absorbed in the liver and metabolized in the body.
+It also affects how certain drugs are absorbed in the liver and metabolised in the body.

 If you drink alcohol in excess, your liver wills secret more enzymes to break it down.
 These enzymes are the same ones involved in the breakdown of drugs.
 But research doesn’t actually indicate any interactions between statins and alcohol.
 If you drink alcohol in excess, and you’re on this medication, the risk of side effects increases.